cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 ![](/images/wizard_php_selector_zoom90.png)

-Go to <span class="notranslate">LVE Manager</span> settings to set up <span class="notranslate"> PHP Selector</span> options and parameters.
+Go to <span class="notranslate">CloudLinux Manager</span> settings to set up <span class="notranslate"> PHP Selector</span> options and parameters.
 Read more in the [PHP Selector documentation](/cloudlinux_os_components/#installation-and-update-4).

 :::tip Note
 CageFS should be enabled for PHP Selector to operate.
 :::

-When the components to be installed are selected and configured, and installation is started, you will be redirected to the <span class="notranslate">LVE Manager | Dashboard</span>.
+When the components to be installed are selected and configured, and installation is started, you will be redirected to the <span class="notranslate">CloudLinux Manager | Dashboard</span>.

 #### Installation process and possible errors